OliverIgnetik/black-hole-numerical-simulation/README.md

 # Numerical Simulation Black Hole

-## Overview
+## Summary

 This is an attempt at modelling initial data and the associated conformal deviation of spacetime around a black hole with linear momentum.
 The curvature is calculated in close proximity to the equatorial plane of the black hole.
-The approach is based on the puncture method outlined in Shibata [2].
+The approach is based on the puncture method outlined in _Shibata_ [2].

 ![Extrinsic Curvature of Spacetime manifold](img/bh_nasa.gif)

 Image credit : [NASA](https://www.nasa.gov/feature/goddard/2019/nasa-visualization-shows-a-black-hole-s-warped-world/)

+## Methodology Overview

+This approach recasts Einstein's equations using the well known 3+1 decomposition of spacetime.
+This decomposition splits the gravitational field equations into constraint and evolution equations.
+The constraint equations are crucial for imposing conditions on the gravitational fields at any moment in time.

+By the use of a conformal decomposition of the the constraint equations we can describe the initial gravitational field of the black hole using the puncture method.
+Note that this method is generalizable to model the initial data of multiple black holes with both linear and angular momentum, this is because of the resulting linearity of the decoupled constraint equation.
+This means not only can we model Schwarzschild spacetimes but also spacetimes described by the Kerr metric.

+Please see either _Gourgoulhon_ [1] or _Shibata_ [2] for a more in depth explanation of both the mathematics and the 3+1 decomposition of spacetime.

 ## Motivation